-This webinar will provide an overview of the One Health concept and provide practical guidance on entry points for One Health approaches targeted to humanitarian sector operations for outbreak response.
-Tools and case studies will be presented to showcase how One Health approaches are advancing multi-sectoral coordination in community-based surveillance and risk communication, development and implementation of plans and response measures, and design and use of information management systems.
+This webinar provided an overview of the One Health concept and practical guidance on entry points for One Health approaches targeted to humanitarian sector operations for outbreak response.
+Tools and case studies showcased how One Health approaches are advancing multi-sectoral coordination in community-based surveillance and risk communication, development and implementation of plans and response measures, and design and use of information management systems.
 A key goal of the webinar is to promote dialogue on how One Health strategies can be best leveraged to add value to existing humanitarian operations to improve readiness for health threats and emergencies at the human-animal-environment interface.

-This event is hosted by the USAID Bureau of Humanitarian Assistance-supported READY initiative.
-Live interpretation will be provided in French for this event/La traduction en direct sera fournie en français.
+This event was hosted by the USAID Bureau of Humanitarian Assistance-supported READY initiative.
+Live interpretation was provided in French for this event/La traduction en direct était fournie en français.

 Dr. Catherine Machalaba serves as senior policy advisor and a senior scientist at EcoHealth Alliance, a scientific non-profit organization working at the nexus of conservation, global health, and capacity strengthening.
 She was a lead author of the World Bank Operational Framework for Strengthening Human, Animal and Environmental Public Health Systems at their Interface (“One Health Operational Framework”) published in 2018 to assist countries and donor institutions in implementing One Health approaches.
 She chaired the American Public Health Association (APHA) Veterinary Public Health group, where she led development of APHA’s One Health policy statement.
 She holds degrees in Biology and Public Health and a PhD in Environmental and Planetary Health Sciences.